guruswarupa/Bchat/README.md

 For issues and questions:
 1. Check the troubleshooting section above
-2. Review Docker container logs
+2. Review console logs for detailed error messages
 3. Ensure all services are running correctly
 4. Check network connectivity between services
+5. Verify database and storage configurations

+## 🔒 Privacy & Security

+- All messages are encrypted using AES-256-GCM
+- User passwords are hashed with bcrypt
+- File uploads are encrypted before storage
+- Blockchain provides immutable message verification
+- Secure session management with JWT tokens
+- Safe account deletion with complete data cleanup

 ---

-**Note**: This application is designed for development and educational purposes.
-For production deployment, additional security measures, environment variable management, and infrastructure considerations should be implemented.
+**Note**: This application includes comprehensive security features and is suitable for development and educational purposes.